carosellagiuliano-max/welltry/codex.md

   - Use Stripe Checkout or Payment Intents
   - Link payment to order and or appointment
 - Deposit for bookings:
-  - booking_rules define deposit percent for certain services or bookings
+  - booking_rules define deposit percent
   - Create Payment Intent for deposit
-  - On successful payment, mark appointment as confirmed with deposit_paid flag
+  - On successful payment, mark appointment as confirmed with deposit flags

+No show handling

-- No show handling:
+- No show status:
-  - If cancellation after cutoff or no show:
-    - Apply rule:
+  - In V1 set manually by staff or admin in calendar
+  - No automatic detection based on time
+- On status change confirmed -> no_show:
+  - Depending on no_show_policy:
-      - Charge deposit only
+    - Charge deposit
-      - Charge full service price
+    - Charge full price
-      - Or simply mark and handle manually
-  - Implement logic to capture authorised amounts if you use authorisation first flows
+    - Or record only as status without extra charge

+Payment methods

+- payment_method enum in payments:
+  - stripe_card
+  - stripe_twint
+  - cash
+  - terminal
+  - voucher
+  - manual_adjustment

+Booking and payment consistency

+- Appointment created first as reserved with reserved_until
+- Stripe Payment Intent metadata includes appointment_id and salon_id
+- Webhook processing:
+  - Read appointment_id from metadata
+  - Start transaction
+  - Load appointment
+  - If appointment status is reserved and not expired:
+    - Mark payment as succeeded
+    - Set appointment to confirmed
+  - If appointment is missing or not in correct state:
+    - Mark payment as orphan or mismatch in payment_events
+    - Do not auto create new appointment
+    - Require admin reconciliation
+  - Commit
+- On failure after payment capture:
+  - Log clearly in stripe_event_log and audit_logs
+  - Provide admin reconciliation flow
+  - Document reconciliation behaviour in payments-and-webhooks.md

 Stripe webhooks and idempotency

-- Log every webhook event in stripe_event_log with event_id unique
+- Log every Stripe event with event_id unique in stripe_event_log
-- Process events idempotently:
-  - If event_id seen, skip processing
+- If event_id already processed, skip
-  - If not, apply changes inside a transaction
-- Use Stripe idempotency keys on outbound calls where useful
+- Use Stripe idempotency keys on outbound create or update calls

 Pay at venue

-- Some bookings may have pay_at_venue payment method
+- For pay_at_venue bookings:
-- System must still show financial status correctly:
-  - unpaid until paid manually in admin
+  - Appointment confirmed without online payment
+  - Payment record created in POS at visit time as cash or terminal
+- Card guarantees:
-- Optionally capture card for guarantee without charging until no show
+  - Optional card authorisation may be used, capture on no show if policy requires

+Chargebacks and disputes

+- payment_events:
+  - payment_id
+  - event_type enum such as:
+    - authorized
+    - captured
+    - failed
+    - refunded
+    - partially_refunded
+    - chargeback
+    - dispute_opened
+    - dispute_won
+    - dispute_lost
+  - external_reference such as Stripe charge id
+  - amount_delta
+  - raw_payload JSONB optional
+- Accounting corrections are recorded via payment_events, never by overwriting original payments

 ====================================================
-7. DATA MODEL GUIDELINES
+7. DATA MODEL GUIDELINES, AUTH AND RLS
 ====================================================

+Auth and profiles

+- Supabase auth.users holds primary auth accounts
+- profiles:
+  - id uuid equal to auth.users.id
+  - email
+  - name
+  - phone optional
+  - is_active flag
+  - created_at, updated_at

+Roles and user roles

+- roles table with role_name enum:
+  - admin
+  - manager
+  - mitarbeiter
+  - kunde
+  - hq
+- user_roles:
+  - profile_id
+  - salon_id or null for global roles such as hq
+  - role_name
+  - unique(profile_id, salon_id, role_name)

+Customers and staff

+- customers:
+  - id
+  - salon_id
+  - profile_id
+  - personal and contact fields
+- staff:
+  - id
+  - salon_id
+  - profile_id
+  - staff specific fields
+- staff_service_skills:
+  - staff_id
+  - service_id

 Core tables in Supabase

 - salons
-- profiles mapped to auth users
+- profiles
 - roles
 - user_roles
 - customers